Ustym-Bordun/nodejs-hw-mongodb/README.md

-### Node.js MongoDB Contacts API - (hw5-auth)
+# Node.js MongoDB Contacts API - (hw6-email-and-images)

-This project is the fifth homework assignment for the Node.js course.
+This project is the sixth homework assignment for the Node.js course.
-It extends the previous contact management API by adding user registration, authentication, and authorization.
+It builds upon the previous authenticated contact management API by adding password recovery via email and user avatar image uploading.

-The app now supports secure access to resources using encrypted passwords, token-based sessions, and access control logic based on the authenticated user.
+The app now supports not only secure user sessions and contact isolation, but also password reset through email and profile personalization with avatars.

 ## 🔐 About

-In this assignment, we build a secure contacts management app with full support for user identity and session handling.
-Users can register, log in, refresh sessions, and log out, while all contacts are isolated per user.
-Access is granted only to the authenticated owner's data.
+In this assignment, we extend the secure contacts management app with the ability to recover a forgotten password via email and upload a user avatar.
+Users can request a password reset link sent to their email address and securely change their password.
+Authenticated users can also upload or update their avatar image.

 ## 🚀 Main Features:

 - ✅ User registration (POST /auth/register)
-- 🔐 User login with token-based session (POST /auth/login)
+- 🔐 User login with JWT session tokens (POST /auth/login)
 - 🔁 Token refresh using refresh token in cookies (POST /auth/refresh)
 - 🚪 Logout and session removal (POST /auth/logout)
+- 🔁 Password recovery via email link (POST /auth/forgot-password → PATCH /auth/reset-password)
 - 🛡️ Middleware to authenticate requests (authenticate)
 - 👤 User-specific contacts: each contact is owned by a user
-- 👤 User-specific contacts: each contact is owned by a user
+- 🖼️ Avatar support: users can upload avatar images and access them via public URL
-- 📄 Contacts CRUD (Create, Read, Update, Delete) with authentication
+- 📄 Contacts CRUD with access limited to the authenticated user's data

 ## 📦 Technologies Used: